gtedavid/matrix-multiply-exec-time/README.md

 ### Installation and use
 Before launching this program make sure **Python 3.10** is downloaded, and you have installed the packages of the librairies mentioned above with pip.
+   1.Windows
 `pip install name_of_a_package` be sure to replace `name_of_a_package` with one of the above packets.
 Once it's done, use the IDE of your choice to execute the code, be sure to install any extensions or elements you may need to execute this Python code.

+   2. Debian (Linux)
+   To install Python on Linux, you can refer to one of the tutorials posted on the web.
+   This one was used : https://computingforgeeks.com/how-to-install-python-on-debian-linux/
+   `sudo pip name_of_a_package` be sure to replace `name_of_a_package` with one of the above packets.

 #### Use / licencing not set
 Please feel free to use this program if you need it.